jtiosue/autolight/README.md

 - Instead of needing to supply `portrait=True`, somehow check to see if moviepy automatically rotated the image/video for some reason.
 - Deal with when a video is not the desired size; e.g. portrait video.
 It might already work, not sure, need to test.
 - Allow a video option to be audio fade in.
 More generally, allow an option so that during a certain video or a certain part of a video, the music fades out a little while the audio from the video fade in a little, and then fades out while the music fades back in.
-- For each clip, you can supply `debug="some message"`.
-Allow autolight to be run in debug mode.
-For example, `python -m autolight generate --debug filename.py` should add a text message on each clip for the duration of the clip that says the message associated to each clip.